Tarsal Coalition – Identification and Treatment Options

 The tarsal bones are the seven larger bones that make up the back of the foot; behind the toes and the attached metatarsal bones.

-Tarsal coalitions are not too common.
-They can be genetically inherited and maybe found in one or both feet.
+Tarsal coalitions, while not impossible, are a quite uncommon condition.
+They can be genetically inherited and can be found in one or both feet.

-In childhood or adolescence, they present usually as a flat and rigid foot.
-Pain which is usually the main symptom is caused due to restriction of natural movement of the foot.
+In childhood or adolescence, they usually present as a flat or rigid foot.
+Pain from the extremity is usually the main symptom and is caused from a restriction of natural movement of the foot.

-Specific x-ray views can pick up a tarsal coalition.
+Specific x-ray views can pick up tarsal coalitions.
 However, a CT scan is most accurate at identifying the specific location of the coalition.

-Tarsal coalitions are treated in a number of ways.
-Often a cortisone injection may be enough to settle a painful joint or Podiatrists routinely use orthotics and appropriate footwear.
+Tarsal coalitions can be treated in a number of ways.
+Often a cortisone injection may be enough to settle a painful joint or a Podiatrist can routinely use orthotics and design or recommend a specific type of supportive footwear.
 Orthotics and footwear are designed to minimise unnatural movement of the joint.
-Thus will minimise discomfort and pain.
+Thus, will minimise discomfort and pain.

 Some coalitions may still remain problematic, surgical intervention is often an option.
 This will either include a resection (separation) of the bones, or an arthrodesis (fusion) of the surrounding bones to limit painful movement.

-The qualified physiotherapist at Pivotal Motion can assist with tarsal coalition.
-Call the friendly staff on 07 3352 5116 or book an appointment online today!
+Do you have a potential tarsal coalition injury?
+Pivotal Motion can assist with tarsal coalitions and the exercise physiotherapy required for healing.
+Call the physiotherapist Brisbane residents rely on, on 07 3352 5116 or book an appointment online today!